django-cms/djangocms-template/docs/local-setup-instructions.md

 2. Run `docker-compose run frontend yarn build`
 3. Then run `./manage.py collectstatic --ignore node_modules`
 4. and then rerun `docker-compose up web -d`

+### Adding fontawesome icons

+Generate a personal kit of icons and place the script into base.html